Conservation

 The goal of having a conservation mentor is to educate the children on how to care for their environment and for the fish they get to experience, with the goal that they will not only form a deeper connection with the outdoors, but they will be more curious about their environment and also begin to understand why it is essential we try our hardest to protect it.

-Role include doing a quick talk at the beginning of outings, setting up reward systems for those they see following the conservation outlines, working with TMP staff to provide needed materials that teach conservation and appreciation of the children’s local environments.
+Role includes doing a quick talk at the beginning of outings, setting up reward systems for those they see following the conservation outlines, working with TMP staff to provide needed materials that teach conservation and appreciation of the children’s local environments.